Empath or Narcissist?

 Narcissists, on the other hand, just like being mean.
 No, really.
 When narcissists are mean, it increases the dopamine in their brains, which rewards them for being jerks.

 For example: Narcissists encourage you to drink one too many glasses of wine at the office Christmas party, knowing you'll do something stupid in front of everyone.
 They'll stoke the fires of a toxic relationship you ended.

 And they will ditch you the moment they can't use you anymore.

 Empaths want to heal the world.
 They take on people's pain as if it were their own.
 Empaths say and do nice things for the people around them, and even for strangers, because it's their nature.
 Their one purpose on this earth is to make people feel better.

 Empaths are usually embarrassed by more than a simple "Thank You."
 Empaths will help you again, even if you forget to thank them.

-Psychopaths, however, just want you to make them feel better; they buy you fantastic gifts, take you on vacation, or introduce you to important people with one goal in mind: You feeding their egos by telling them how rich, important, interesting or well connected they are.
-Psychopaths never, ever, ever let you forget anything they ever did for you, no matter how small.
+Narcissists, however, just want you to make them feel better; they buy you fantastic gifts, take you on vacation, or introduce you to important people with one goal in mind: You feeding their egos by telling them how rich, important, interesting or well connected they are.
+Narcissists never, ever, ever let you forget anything they ever did for you, no matter how small.
 And if they feel you didn't thank them enough, or weren't grateful enough, they punish you.